Comprehensive Eye Exams

 What to Expect At Your Comprehensive Eye Exam

 During your exam, your pupils will be dilated so our team can see your retina.
-This will allow us to check up on your vision and screen for eye diseases or disorders.
+This will allow us to check your vision and screen for eye diseases or disorders.
 If further testing is required our optometrists will recommend possible testing or a visit with our highly specialized ophthalmologists.
-If you experience any changes in your vision between regularly scheduled visits with your eye specialist, you should schedule an appointment at Barnet Dulaney Perkins Eye Center as soon as possible.
+Suppose you experience any changes in your vision between regularly scheduled visits with your eye specialist.
+In that case, you should schedule an appointment at Barnet Dulaney Perkins Eye Center as soon as possible.
 We have more than 20 eye centers throughout Arizona.
-Early detection of eye conditions and treatment can be the key to preventing loss of vision.
+Early detection of eye conditions and treatment can be the key to preventing vision loss.

 Insurance